mbarkhau/sbk/READMEv2.md

 [href_electrum_org]: https://electrum.org/

-> DISCLAIMER
+> *DISCLAIMERS*
 >
->  - SBK is still in alpha development and has not had sufficient review
+>  - As of November 2019, SBK is still in alpha development and has not had
->    for serious use!
+>    sufficient review for serious use!
->  - The design of serialized data is not finalized, so any keys you generate
->    using this alpha version will very probably not wor with future versions
->    of SBK.
->  - Do not use this software for any purpose other than to review and provide
+>  - Do not use this software for any purpose other than for review and to
->    feedback or contributions.
+>    provide feedback or contributions.
 >  - The SBK project is not associated with the Electrum Bitoin Wallet or
->    Electrum Technologies GmbH in any way .
+>    Electrum Technologies GmbH.
 >  - The SBK project is not associated with SatoshiLabs s.r.o. in any way.

 Project/Repo: